ACrispyCookie/CrispyCommons/README.md

 ```

 ## Documentation
+You can view the Javadoc for this project [here](https://acrispycookie.dev/projects/CrispyCommons/javadoc)

+More documentation and tutorials coming soon!

 ## Contributing
 You're welcome to contribute to the project.
 Whether you want to submit a bug report, request a feature, or contribute code, here’s how you can get involved: